-Instant File Opener is a simple tool designed to help you create a list with files, folders, applications and URLs that you want opened every time you start a Windows session.
+Instant File Opener is a simple tool designed to help you create a list with files, folders, applications, and URLs that you want to be opened every time you start a Windows session.

 You can edit individually the running options for each item on the list.
 Each item in the list can be opened in three states,